MrFrozenNik/boardy/README.md

 # webEngineeringCourse

-A repository for "Web engineering" course in UrFU
+my repository for the "web engineering" course